| | | | | |

 How to Store Pesto Gnocchi?

-If you have leftovers, store the pesto gnocchi in an airtight container and keep in the refrigerator for up to 3 days.
+If you have leftovers, store this creamy pesto gnocchi in an airtight container and keep in the refrigerator for up to 3 days.
 Reheat in the microwave for a couple of minutes before eating.

 A plate of easy pesto gnocchi on a brown kitchen towel.